Pierre Charron: Theology

 While Charron declares religion to be "strange to common sense," the practical result at which he arrives is that one is not to sit in judgment on his or her faith, but to be "simple and obedient," and to submit to public authority.
 He writes that this is one rule of wisdom with regard to religion.
 Another equally important is to avoid superstition, which he defines as the belief that God is like a hard judge who, eager to find fault, narrowly examines our slightest act, that he is vengeful and hard to appease, and that, therefore, he must be flattered and won over by pain and sacrifice.

 Charron states that true piety, which is the first of duties, is the knowledge of God and of one's self; the latter knowledge being necessary to the former.
 The belief that what God sends is all good, and that all the bad is from ourselves is the abasing of humanity and the exalting of God.
 It leads to spiritual worship, for external ceremony is merely for our advantage, not for his glory.

 Politics

-Charron is a founder of modern secularism.
-He declares the sovereign to be the source of law, and asserts that popular freedom is dangerous.
+Charron declares the sovereign to be the source of law, and asserts that popular freedom is dangerous.